Methods for Controlling Giant Hogweed

 How PBA can help…

-PBA have many years experience and are accredited to deal with all aspects of giant hogweed management and control.
+PBA have many years experience and are accredited to deal with all aspects of giant hogweed removal, management and control.
 We work with private property owners, estate agents and management, developers and public sector organisations in the remediation of land impacted by giant hogweed and provide Management Plans that enable effective control solutions to be developed and actioned.